 By the fourth century, among more thoroughly educated churches in Greece, Asia Minor and the Levant, the tide had turned against the overt influence these Jews who believed in Jesus as the Messiah for only themselves.
 The more stringent sects of Jewish Christians were declared heretics.
 However, in the fifth century, without regard and/or respect for the truth of the Pauline revelation, the Latin West under the bishops of Rome, allied with the political influence of the Roman state, began officially incorporating John’s Apocalypse into their orthodoxy.
 Over time, in the Roman drive for hegemony, Christian areas that had resisted the inclusion of the book of Revelation in their canons succumbed.

-After years of founding and establishing churches Paul wrote that the mystery of iniquity was already working.
-In the preceding verses he writes of the falling away that is to occur first before the second coming of the Lord.
+In his second Thessalonian letter, after years of founding and establishing churches, Paul wrote that the mystery of iniquity was already working.
+In the preceding verses of the letter he writes that there is falling away that is to occur first before the second coming of the Lord.
 The original Greek word for “falling away” is apostasia.
 It means defected from or rebelled against at a distance for an interval of time.
 Peter wrote of a time period between the sufferings of Christ and the glories of Christ.
 Later, in his second letter, he implies thousands of years.
 Today there are many who say we have just entered the time period of rebellion or apostasia.
 With Revelation’s anti Pauline content and the history of the persistent push for and eventual realization of universal canonization, it may be wiser to consider that the falling away began after the death of the apostle Paul and the death of Peter who, as he was passing from this world, provided his eschatology as one in harmony with the apostle Paul’s.

 And account that the longsuffering of our Lord is salvation; even as our beloved brother Paul also according to the wisdom given unto him hath written unto you; As also in all his epistles, speaking in them of these things; in which are some things hard to be understood, which they that are unlearned and unstable wrest, as they do also the other scriptures, unto their own destruction.
 2 Peter 3:15-16